jordantoaster/ml-wow/end-2-end-delivery/ml-lifecycle.md

 ### 6. Evaluation (Proof of Concept)

 - XAI
+      - Standard feature importance may not indicate if an important feature skews to 1 or 0, SHAP or other can add this additional information.
 - Define a no skill model.
     - Baseline loss of the distribution.
 - Metric Selection (loss)